Canadian House of Commons Special Committee on Electoral Reform: Aftermath and outcomes

-Trudeau has continued to express reservations about proportional representation has but expressed openness to considering other systems.
+In 2018, Trudeau had continued to express reservations about proportional representation has but expressed openness to considering other systems.
 Gould said, "The first-past-the-post system may not be perfect — no electoral system is, but it has served this country for 150 years and advances a number of democratic values that Canadians hold dear, such as strong local representation, stability and accountability."

+On January 6, 2025, Trudeau expressed regret at not introducing electoral reform during his resignation speech.